Starr & Starr, PLLC logo

 Pros

-• Board certified in business bankruptcy law, offering specialized expertise rather than general practice
+• Board certified in business bankruptcy law, offering listed experience context rather than general practice

 • Comprehensive representation from pre-bankruptcy case preparation through post-discharge credit rebuilding strategies at no additional cost